 Is your complaint with a person, event or situation which is within the control or responsibility of JCU?

-Not all complaints can be managed under the Student Complaints Management Policy and Procedure.
+Not all complaints can be managed under the Student Complaints Policy and Procedure.
 To ensure you are directing your complaint to the correct unit of the University please check our list of Policies relating to specific complaints.
 Contact details can be found on each Policy.

 Any person you approach about your complaint, whether you wish to deal with it informally, or through a more formal process, will need to be able to understand your concern.
 Before you approach someone about your complaint, you should take the following steps.

 Think through the issues and how they arose: Was there a misunderstanding?
 Has there been an error?
 Is there something I forgot and should have done?